Stay up to date

 Charging hourly rates is straightforward but can become difficult.
 Clients often don’t understand the number of hours needed on a project and may push back when the invoice comes in.

-Most projects will have an hourly cap included in the contract.
+Most projects will have an hourly cap, or not to exceed amount, included in the contract.
 The client knows that they won’t be charged higher than that cap and you can allocate the appropriate number of hours to each task.
 Some firms will charge an hourly fee at the beginning of the project or during the design phase, move to a fixed fee for the schematic design through the construction documents phase, and switch back to hourly for the construction administration phase.

 Hourly by Role